oconnor663/bao/docs/spec.md

 BLAKE2s using 256-bit vectors executes 8 hashes at once, so the 8-chunk input
 has no room for a second thread, and a 4-chunk input would be stuck using 128-bit vectors.
-In general it takes twice as many chunks for BLAKE2s to make full use of SIMD.
-However, this advantage for BLAKE2b comes with several
+In general it takes twice as many chunks for BLAKE2s to make use of any given SIMD vector width.
+However, this advantage for BLAKE2b comes with several caveats:
-caveats:

 - It assumes a constant chunk size, but the chunk size is a free parameter in the Bao design.
 Bao could make up the difference by halving the chunk size, probably with only a few percentage points of overall throughput sacrificed to parent node overhead.
 See the next section.
 - Performance differences matter more at the extremes.
-For extremely large inputs, BLAKE2s wins because of its higher throughput.
-For extremely small hardware, BLAKE2s wins because of its 32-bit words.
+For extremely large inputs, BLAKE2s wins because its lower round count leads to higher overall throughput.
+For extremely limited hardware without 64-bit arithmetic or SIMD, BLAKE2s wins because of its 32-bit words.
 - It's possible to parallelize Bao across multiple inputs just like we parallelize BLAKE2s across multiple inputs.
 In fact, inputs up to one chunk long are just a single BLAKE2s hash, and the parallel BLAKE2s implementation